tytydraco/yessleep/out/I_was_famous_for_nine_terrible_days_and_you_dont_remember_the_unspeakable_things_that_you_did.md

 “Is it a sound contract, Paul?”
 I asked again.

-My friend mumbled something incoherently, but he eventually released a sigh of relief.
+My friend mumbled something incoherently, but he eventually released a sigh.

-“It's legally dubious, but not necessarily illegal,” He said.
-“Still, you should be alarmed by the very fact that I remember every word of the contract.
+“It’s legally dubious, but not necessarily illegal,” He said.
+“However, you should be alarmed by the very fact that I remember every word of the contract.
 It shouldn’t…”

 “… be that short,” I finished.
 “I know.
 But I have to sign it, Paul.
 You know I do.”

-Paul groaned.
+Paul moaned uncomfortably.
 “I’m not saying any of this as a lawyer, Fen.
 I’m saying it as your friend.
 This is one of the least trustworthy contracts I’ve ever come across.
 The whole thing smells.
 And I just Googled the name of the label.
 I didn’t find any mention of–”

 “– Technology is noise.
 We don’t have an online presence,” Heath interrupted, his keen ears having somehow heard my friend’s voice through the receiver.
 “I think I’d like a decision now, Fen.”